parazeeknova/nyxtext-zenith/.github/CONTRIBUTING.md

     python3 -m venv env
     source env/bin/activate
     pip install -r requirements.txt
-    python3 -m editor/scripts/main.py
+    python -m zenith
 ```

 This should run Nyxtext Zenith.
-If you change some of Nyxtext Zenith's code in the `nyxtext` directory and you run `python3 -m editor/scripts/main.py` again, your changes should be visible right away.
+If you change some of Nyxtext Zenith's code in the `zenith` directory and you run `python -m zenith` again, your changes should be visible right away.

 Windows-specific notes:
 - You need to use `py` instead of `python3` when creating the venv, and `env\Scripts\activate` instead of `source env/bin/activate` to activate it.